Ruiqi-Xie/Spring2020-Project2-group-10/README.md

-# Project 2: Shiny App Development Version 2.0
+# Project 2: Airbnb Exploration - Help you find the ideal house shiny app

 ### [Project Description](doc/project2_desc.md)

 ![screenshot](doc/screenshot2.png)

-In this second project of GR5243 Applied Data Science, we develop a version 2.0 of an *Exploratory Data Analysis and Visualization* shiny app on a topic of your choice using [NYC Open Data](https://opendata.cityofnewyork.us/) or U.S. government open data released on the [data.gov](https://data.gov/) website.
+In this second project of GR5243 Applied Data Science, we develop a version 2.0 of an *Exploratory Data Analysis and Visualization* shiny app on a topic of your choice using [NYC Open Data](https://opendata.cityofnewyork.us/).
 See [Project 2 Description](doc/project2_desc.md) for more details.

-The **learning goals** for this project is:

-- business intelligence for data science
-- study legacy codes and further development
-- data cleaning
-- data visualization
-- systems development/design life cycle
-- shiny app/shiny server

-*The above general statement about project 2 can be removed once you are finished with your project.
-It is optional.

-## Project Title Lorem ipsum dolor sit amet
+## Airbnb Exploration - Help you find the ideal house
-Term: Fall 2019
+Term: Spring 2020

++ Group 10
++ **Airbnb Exploration - Help you find the ideal house**:
+	+ Wang, Mengchen - mw3371
+	+ Wang, Yuyao - yw3395
+	+ Xie, Ruiqi - rx2171
+	+ Zhang, Qin - qz2387
+	+ Zhang, Xinlin - xz2863

-+ Team #
++ **Project summary**:
-+ **Projec title**: + Team members
-	+ team member 1
-	+ team member 2
-	+ team member 3
-	+ team member 4
-	+ team member 5

-+ **Project summary**: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Airbnb has become one of the most popular platform for people to list, discover, and book accommodations around the world.
+People can find various types of houses through airbnb app.
+However, users can only see the internal pictures, the price per night, and the overall introduction of the house.
+They cannot clearly know the environment of the house like crime and restaurant situation.
+Also, users cannot search for multiple places at one time.

+Our shiny app is based on airbnb houses in NYC.
+It aims to help airbnb users who are totally new to NYC, and want to know more about their ideal houses and the rental situation in NYC.
+They can check the crime situation, restaurants around, the average price of different boroughs, the most expensive house in each area, etc.

 + **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.